 - Being available 24/7 for customer support that’s there when you need it most

 - Easy-to-use reporting and analytics that offer actionable insights

 - Gift and loyalty programs that keep customers engaged and drive higher tickets

 How are payment processing fees calculated?

 Payment processors charge a percentage of each credit or debit card transaction plus a flat fee, typically 1.3% to 3.5%.
 Processing charges may appear as a per-transaction fee, a monthly service fee or include the cost of the credit card transaction equipment.

 How can I reduce payment processing fees?

-Train your employees about how to avoid premium transaction charges.
+- Train your employees about how to avoid premium transaction charges.
 You should regularly review your invoice.
-Look for unnecessary patterns to optimize both your processing behaviour at the point of sale and the subsequent rates you're paying for transactions.
+Look for unnecessary patterns to optimize both your processing behavior at the point of sale and the subsequent rates you're paying for transactions.

 Worldpay from FIS helps businesses of all sizes craft outstanding customer experiences by helping to create seamless and secure payment services.